arrow-kt/arrow/arrow-site/docs/docs/fx/README.md

 Arrow Fx integrates with KotlinX Coroutines Fx, Reactor framework, and any library that can model effectful async/concurrent computations as `suspend`.

-If you are interested in the Arrow Fx library, please contact us in the main [Arrow Gitter](https://gitter.im/arrow-kt/Lobby) or #Arrow channel on the official [Kotlin Lang Slack](https://kotlinlang.slack.com/messages/C5UPMM0A0) with any questions and we'll help you along the way.
+If you are interested in the Arrow Fx library, please contact us in the #Arrow channel on the official [Kotlin Lang Slack](https://kotlinlang.slack.com/messages/C5UPMM0A0) with any questions and we'll help you along the way.